Privacy Policy

 • Postal address

-• Phone number
+• Telephone number

 • Date of birth

-• Bank details such as account number, credit information, account balances, etc.
+• Bank data such as account number, credit information, account balances and much more.

 • racial and ethnic origin